Golden Gate to Ancient Rus'. VI

 Student.

 Teaches.
-The creators of the Cyrillic alphabet, Cyril and Methodius, for their ascetic activity, the brothers were canonized as saints.
-Cyrillic letters in their style did not quite resemble modern ones.
-The letter A was called "az", the letter B - "beeches".
-From their name came the word "alphabet".
+The creators of the Cyrillic alphabet, Cyril and Methodius, were canonized as saints for their ascetic activities.
+The letters of the Cyrillic alphabet did not quite resemble modern ones in their style.
+The letter A was called "az", the letter B - "buki".
+The word “alphabet” comes from their name.

-Most of the ancient written sources that have come down to us are written with these letters - Cyrillic.
+Most of the ancient written sources that have reached us are written in Cyrillic with these letters.

-chronicle - a record of the events of Russian history, arranged by year.
+Chronicle - a record of events in Russian history, arranged by year.
 It was the chronicles that preserved for us the memory of the times of Ancient Rus' - a strong state in which a rich and vibrant culture was created.

 Why were they called that?

-. - The year was then called "summer", so the annual record was called a chronicle.
+. - The year was then called “summer”, so the yearly record began to be called a chronicle.

-. - But chronicles were written most often by monks, i.e. people who have dedicated their lives to the service of God.
+. - But chronicles were most often written by monks, i.e. people who have dedicated their entire lives to serving God.

 . - When did chronicle writing begin in Rus'?